0jascar0/gulp-release-flows/README.md

   branch: 'master',
   bump: 'patch',
   message: 'Release %VERSION%',
-  version: null // If null or not specified, will be retrieved from './package.json' });
+  tag: null // The new version number.
+If null or not specified, will be retrieved from './package.json'.
+});
 ```